L0sz3r/Latihan-CyberSec/AnD-VulnHub/Kuya/README.md

 # Kuya Machine (Solved)

-First, i opened the ovf file of target machine using VirtualBox and setting network of target machine using host-only adapter.
-After that, i use <strong> sudo arp-scan -l </strong> in my attacker machine to find the ip of target machine.
+First, open the ovf file of target machine using VirtualBox and setting network of target machine using host-only adapter.
+After that, use <strong> sudo arp-scan -l </strong> command in attacker machine to find the ip of target machine.

-Next, i use nmap to scan the port using this command : nmap -A -sV -sC -p- (ip), i used this command to scan all port with script engine default by nmap and scan the version of all port in target machine.
+Next, use nmap to scan the port using this command : nmap -A -sV -sC -p- (ip), i used this command to scan all port with script engine default by nmap and scan the version of all port in target machine.
 However, i found 2 port (22/ssh and 80/http)

 <img src=images/nmap.png>

 Let's go to Kuya Website (port 80/http) using browser.
 After opened i found the website with welcome message and trools ( i dont know how to meaning that).
 I use gobuster to find the hidden directory in website of target machine and seclists wordlist.
-Waited quite a long time, i found a suspicious directory of website named /loot
+Waited quite a long time, i found a suspicious 2 directory of website named /wordpress and /loot

 <img src=images/gobuster.png>

-In loot directory, i found 5 images with .jpg file format.
+In wordpress directory is not working because the php and mysql not installed in target-machine.
+But in loot directory, i found 5 images with .jpg file format.
 I think the 5 images should be interesting file or message, so i use strings, exiftool and steghide for the 5 images to find that.
 The 1.jpeg file embedded file named secret.txt with base64 encoding.
 After decode that, the message just scammer.

 <img src=images/loot1-image.png>